-Due to the material efficiency of the system the material logistics is significantly reduced compared to other floating PV systems.
+Due to the material efficiency of the system, material logistics is significantly reduced compared to other floating PV systems.
 The membrane for our CF 550 floater fits in one 40ft container.

 The floaters will reduce evaporation, which is a growing concern in many warm and dry geographical areas.
-In addition the floaters also reduce the underwater sunlight exposure which can mitigate problems of algae growth that can be a concern on certain locations.
+The system also reduces the underwater sunlight exposure which can mitigate problems of algae growth that can be a concern on certain locations.